 Kathleen has really been more like a sister to me, particularly in the years since I got married.
-For one, she gorged faithfully with me on matoke, day in, day out, when I was expecting my first baby.
-I still remember that dish – nice succulent, bananas, fried in juicy ripe tomatoes and just the right amount of organic spice.
-I don’t know if they grow bananas in Machakos, but my house-help at the time was from there, and could whip up this most delicious dish from a simple bunch of green bananas.
+For one, she gorged faithfully with me on matoke, that delicious traditional dish, when I was expecting my first baby.
+I still remember that meal – nice succulent, bananas, fried in juicy ripe tomatoes and just the right amount of organic spice.
+I don’t know if they grow bananas in Machakos – in Eastern Kenya – but my house-keeper at the time came from there, and could whip up this most delicious dish from a simple bunch of green bananas.

 Kathleen and I now settle in her living-room and share a few laughs over coffee, a shared addiction.

 But I soon have to deliver the word that the Lord has sent.

 “Kathleen,” I say gently, “the Lord says that you will soon be born again.”